The Priory's Helping Hands

 Reaching Out to Others

 With the official start of winter just two weeks away, 4th grade student Olivia Darlington and her classmates are reaching out to help Syrian refugees that will be emigrating to Canada this winter.
-During a school assembly last week, Olivia, and her classmate Eden Kobelansky, united to ask the Priory community to bring in gently-used winter clothing to help keep refugee children and their parents cozy through the winter months.
+During a school assembly last week, Olivia asked the Priory community to bring in gently-used winter clothing to help keep refugee children and their parents cozy through the winter months.
 With the Priory community's support, Olivia wishes to provide the Syrian refugees a warm welcome this winter.

 Annual Christmas Food Drive

 In the spirit of Christmas, an annual food drive was held at The Priory to support St Gabriel's Parish Christmas Basket Program.
 The Christmas Baskets are distributed to 600 needy individuals and families during the holidays.
 A heartwarming thank you to our Priory families for their generous donations.

 Shark Week at The Priory

 The Grade 5 and 6 Expedition Group, led by Mrs. Sherriffs, Mrs. Raymond and Mme Martineau, while focusing on a unit of study on Biodiversity, launched a 'Save the Sharks' campaign during the first week of December.
 Students spent the week creating posters, making announcements during assembly and rallied to raise awareness of the shark crisis in Costa Rica.
 Thanks to everyone’s support, this awareness campaign raised $1,131 and as part of a raffle draw, four children spent a delightful Friday afternoon with our lovely kitchen ladies, Lucia Mastrogiacomo and Romana Zangrillo baking chocolate chip cookies.
 READ MORE IN THE NEWS: LE JOURNAL DE MONTREAL